wdm334/hello-world/README.md

 # hello-world

-This is my frist repository
+What's happening?

+This is my first test with GitHub.
+Hopefully this will be the start of something great!
+Thanks for all your help!